Diamond Bessie

 Diamond Bessie (1854 - January 21, 1877) was the popular name given to Bessie Moore, née Annie Stone (although other sources give her birth name as Annie Moore), a prostitute whose murder in the woods outside Jefferson, Texas, propelled her to the level of local legend.
-She was killed by a single gunshot wound to the head, allegedly by her husband, Abraham Rothschild (no relation to the banking family).
+She was killed by a single gunshot wound to the head, allegedly by her husband, Abraham Rothschild.

 Early life

 Bessie was born in 1854 in Syracuse, New York, to a shoe dealer.
 At 15, she left home and took up with a man named Moore.
 She was described as an extraordinary beauty with black hair and brilliant grey eyes.

 After this affair ended, she entered into prostitution (though she kept Moore's name).
 By all accounts, she adapted to the life quickly, and her numerous male admirers showered her with gifts of diamond jewelry.
 Moore plied her trade in brothels, firstly in the Mansion of Joy brothel in Cincinnati, Ohio.
 She later worked at brothels in New Orleans, Louisiana and finally Hot Springs, Arkansas.